 Is it okay to be alone on Christmas day?

-Since the festive season is typically a time for reconnection and togetherness, you might feel a little strange, worried, or even embarrassed about going solo this year.
+Since the festive season is typically a time for reconnection and togetherness, you may feel a little strange, worried, or even embarrassed about going solo this year.

 However, you need not worry.
 There is absolutely nothing wrong with spending Christmas alone – as long as you make the best of it.